 Funded by the National Science Foundation (NSF), this program is a 10-week summer research experience for undergraduates (REU) with mentorship from faculty at the University of North Dakota in Grand Forks, ND.
 The scientific focus of this summer REU program is environmental effects on gene expression and regulation.
 Some possible research projects involve investigation into environmental influences on epigenetic regulation of cortical development, learning and memory in fish and mice, neural stem cell fate, sex-determination in turtles, stress tolerance in nematodes, and wing patterning in butterflies and moths.

-Participants will receive a $5,000 salary/stipend and travel expenses to UND (up to $750 for one round trip).
-In addition, room and board is covered (up to $2,500).
+Participants will receive a $6,000 salary/stipend and travel expenses to UND (up to $750 for one round trip).
+In addition, room and board is covered (up to $2,750).
 Financial support is also available for child care if needed.
-Application review will start no later than Friday, March 15, 2019, and continue until all positions have been filled.
-The program will begin Tuesday, May 28, 2019 and end Friday, August 2, 2019.
+The program will begin Tuesday, May 26, 2020 and end Friday, July, 31, 2020.
 REU participants must be citizens or permanent residents of the United States or its territories.
 Students who have already received their bachelorís degrees are not eligible.

 REU participants will work in a research laboratory alongside faculty, graduate and undergraduate students.
 In addition to basic lab procedures, participants will have the opportunity to learn a variety of lab techniques in the fields of cell biology, developmental biology, genetics, molecular biology, neuroscience, systems biology, and others.
 Students will also participate in weekly training seminars and workshops about science writing and presentations, responsible conduct of research, ethics and sexual harassment, as well as the graduate school application process.
 The program ends with a research poster session.